 Safety also means assuring that the mattress materials won’t allow mold growth.
 Mold grows in wet areas, so you may want to buy a waterproof mattress or a waterproof cover to prevent this.
 Make sure that if you’re purchasing a cover, it is the correct fit for the crib mattress.
 Buying the same brand usually makes this a simpler task.
 Most waterproof crib mattresses have a vinyl or polyethylene surface.
 If these chemical surfaces do bother you, there are organic materials, such as wool, that are naturally resistant to mold.

 3. Avoid flame retardants.

-4. Consider splurging for a new mattress.
+4. Consider splurging for a new crib mattress.

-6. No bumpers or accessories necessary.
+6. No bumpers or accessories are necessary.

 If you think that was a lot of information, this second part is simpler.

-There are two types of crib mattress:
+There are two types of crib mattresses:

-Now that you’ve learned about safe use, materials and types of mattresses, here’s a list of some mom approved brands:
+Now that you’ve learned about safe use, materials, and types of mattresses, here’s a list of some mom-approved brands:

 The Naturepedic Mattresses are designed by pediatricians, chemists, engineers, and orthopedic specialists.
 The Naturepedic Organic Lightweight Classic Crib Mattress is a favorite.
 It’s made from organic cotton, a food-grade PVC vinyl waterproof surface to protect your baby from mold and mildew, and it’s double-sided!
 It costs about $269.00.